 There’s also the issue of efficiency and lifespan.
 The most efficient means of providing light for your plants is the use of an LED panel.
 Not only will your electricity bill shrink beyond belief, but the lights themselves can last for up to 100,000 hours, which is translated into 10-15 years of constant growing.
 LED panels mostly use the colour spectra which best benefits the plants – almost entirely eliminating white and green light.
 This means we really maximise our watts.

 The downside of LED panels is the initial outlay.
 You can buy very cheap models from China on eBay, but they will do a terrible job and be cast aside after a single use.
 Then we have mid-range panels which do a pretty good job, but can’t compare to a CFL/HPS in terms of wattage and depth of penetration.
-It’s for that reason that I’d recommend one of the high-end models such as the Pro Grow LED 300w panel, from Hydroponics Hut (EU link / rest of world link).
+It’s for that reason that I’d recommend one of the high-end models such as the Pro Grow LED 300w panel, from Hydroponics Hut.
 They provide extra power due to the 5w bulbs used (as opposed to older 3w or even 1w models), and do a great job compared to most other models.
 One is suitable for excellent coverage of a 1m x 1m space.

-For those on a budget I would suggest going for the 180w Pro Grow model from a few years back (EU link / rest of world link), but I can’t stress enough how much better the 300w panel performs.
+For those on a budget I would suggest going for the 180w Pro Grow model from a few years back, but I can’t stress enough how much better the 300w panel performs.
 Although $750 sounds a large sum of money, just growing a single plant could potentially yield a couple of ounces, which means the LED panel pays for itself in a matter of months, and then you effectively have it for free for an entire 15 years.
 And if you really must purchase a traditional bulb, you can read up on them here and here.

 An important tip to note is the position of the lights, and the intensity.
 By careful placement we can ensure the plants receive an optimum level of light.
 For instance, if we had several smaller-watt bulbs positioned closer to our plants, it would be more effective than a greater amount of watts being emitted by a single source, from a greater height (due to the extra heat produced).
-See the following diagram for a complete explanation.
+See the above diagram for a practical example of optimum watt distribution.
 Remember that for LED lighting it’s good to have at least an 8″-16″ gap.
 For traditional bulbs this distance should be significantly larger.